Frequently Asked Questions

 4. I can't access my account because it says that my email does not exist.

-If you delete/un-install/re-install the app on your iPhone, your sightings list will be cleared.
-This will not affect your sightings on the website.
-We suggest un-installing and re-installing the app to help clear the data on your phone.
+If you delete/un-install/re-install the app on your iPhone, your sightings list should not be cleared.
+Please email us if this has happened to you: firstname.lastname@example.org.
+Your sightings should not be affected on the website.
+If you still cannot see your sightings on the mobile app (under ''My Profile'), try un-installing and re-installing the app to help clear the data on your phone.
 On Androids, if you hold the ClimateWatch icon, you are given two options: Un-install or App Info.
 If you drag the icon to ‘App info,’ you can clear the cache to remove sightings and clear space on your phone.

 2. I opened the ClimateWatch app, but it's blank or the photos are not loaded.

 Do you have 3G or wifi turned on?
-Sometimes our app will not load if there is no connection.
+Is this the first time you have opened the ClimateWatch app?
+Sometimes our app will not load swiftly the first time it is loaded if there is poor connection.
 If you do have connection and it still does not load, please un-install and re-install the app.
+Contact us if you have further issues.

 3. I tried to submit a sighting but it says that my GPS coordinates are not accurate enough and to try again later.